yugabyte/yugabyte-db/docs/content/latest/integrations/jdbc-driver.md

 - Topology-aware load balancing

    Because YugabyteDB clusters can have servers in different regions and availability zones, the YugabyteDB JDBC driver is topology-aware, and can be configured to create connections only on servers that are in specific regions and zones.
-This is useful for client applications that need to connect to the geographically nearest regions and availability zones for lower latency; the driver tries to uniformly load only those servers that belong to the specified regions and zones.
+This is useful for client applications that need to connect to the geographically nearest regions and availability zone for lower latency; the driver tries to uniformly load only those servers that belong to the specified regions and zone.

 The Yugabyte JDBC driver can be configured with popular pooling solutions such as Hikari and Tomcat.
 Different pools can be configured with different load balancing policies if required.
 For example, an application can configure one pool with topology awareness for one region and availability zones, and it can also configure another pool to talk to a completely different region and availability zones.